LLNL/b-mpi3/README.md

 Notice that we are getting a reference to the global communicator using the `get_world_instance`, then, with the ampersand (`&`) operator, we obtain a `MPI_Comm` handle than can be used with the rest of the code untouched.

-Since `finalize` will need to be exectuted in any path, it is preferrable to use an RAII object to represent the enviroment.
+Since `finalize` will need to be exectuted in any path, it is preferrable to use an RAII object to represent the environment.
 Just like in classic MPI, it is wrong to create more than one environment.

 Both, accesing the global communicator directky is in general considered problematic.